joemull/joemull.github.io/final_proj/review.md

 ![Empty alt not used](https://joemull.github.io/final_proj/screenshots/button-alt-empty.png)

-- __Location__: Zoom buttons on maps on "Our Reach."ARIA role `presentation` may not be best for decorative images that have alt text.__
+- __Location__: Zoom buttons on maps on "Our Reach."
+ARIA role `presentation` may not be best for decorative images that have alt text.

 ![ARIA on img](https://joemull.github.io/final_proj/screenshots/aria-img.png)
 - __Location__: Trending section of main page.
 - __Use Case__: Users of screen readers will depend on their technology detecting the right semantic role of decorative images.
 All decorative images should have empty alt text, or if another strategy is used, only one strategy should be used consistently, and there are now better supported ways for doing that here.

-### Text size
+#### Text size

 __Text size is too small in certain places.__

 ![Search bar](https://joemull.github.io/final_proj/screenshots/search-bar.png)
-- __Location__: "Search" page
+- __Location__: Text inside Google Custom Search bar
 - __Use Case__: Those with visual impairments need a larger text size to be able to read the page.

 __Text zooming makes elements hard to read.__